CoolCoderCarl/internet_checker/README.md

 The program provides one function:
 **Check**

-To use program you need pass an URL and how many retries you want to do.
+To use program you need pass a URL and how many retries you want to be done.

 ### Example
 **Check**